The March 31st Oregon EPR Deadline: Why SMBs Must Act Now

 How to Ensure Compliance Before March 31st

-1. Verify If Your Business Is Covered
+1. Verify If Your Business Is Liable

 Check whether your company qualifies as a “producer” under Oregon’s EPR law.
 Businesses that sell packaged goods in the state are likely subject to reporting requirements.
 Use our free 5 min liability check tool.